eddiemf/vue-scrollactive/README.md

 <script src="dist/vue-scrollactive.min.js"></script>
 ```

+If you're not running any transpiler like babel, you'll most likely need to install a Promise polyfill to support older browsers since this library depends on promises to work.

 ## Usage
 You should wrap your menu in a `<scrollactive>` tag (which will be your nav) and add a `.scrollactive-item` class in your `<a>` tags as I show in the example below: